-(A) All containment buildings must comply with the following design standards:
+(A) All containment buildings shall comply with all of the following design standards:

-(1) The containment building must be completely enclosed with a floor, walls, and a roof to prevent exposure to the elements, (e.g., precipitation, wind, run-on), and to assure containment of managed wastes.
+(1) The containment building shall be completely enclosed with a floor, walls, and a roof to prevent exposure to the elements, (e.g., precipitation, wind, run-on), and to assure containment of managed wastes.

-(2) The floor and containment walls of the unit, including the secondary containment system if required under paragraph (B) of this rule, must be designed and constructed of man made materials of sufficient strength and thickness to support themselves, the waste contents, and any personnel and heavy equipment that operate within the unit , and to prevent failure due to pressure gradients, settlement, compression, uplift, physical contact with the wastes to which they are exposed, climatic conditions, and the stresses of daily operation,including the movement of heavy equipment within the unit and contact of such equipment with containment walls.
-The unit must be designed so that it has sufficient structural strength to prevent collapse or other failure.
-All surfaces to be in contact with hazardous wastes must be chemically compatible with those wastes.
+(2) The floor and containment walls of the unit, including the secondary containment system if required under paragraph (B) of this rule, shall be designed and constructed of man-made materials of sufficient strength and thickness to support the materials, the waste contents, and any personnel and heavy equipment that operate within the unit, and to prevent failure due to pressure gradients, settlement, compression, uplift, physical contact with the wastes to which they are exposed, climatic conditions, and the stresses of daily operation, including the movement of heavy equipment within the unit and contact of such equipment with containment walls.
+The unit shall be designed so that it has sufficient structural strength to prevent collapse or other failure.
+All surfaces to be in contact with hazardous wastes shall be chemically compatible with those wastes.
 Ohio EPA will consider standards established by professional organizations generally recognized by the industry such as the American concrete institute (ACI) and the American society of testing materials (ASTM) in judging the structural integrity requirements of paragraphs (A) to (A)(4) of this rule.
-If appropriate to the nature of the waste management operation to take place in the unit, an exception to the structural strength requirement may be made for light-weight doors and windows that meet these criteria:
+If appropriate to the nature of the waste management operation to take place in the unit, an exception to the structural strength requirement may be made for light-weight doors and windows that meet both of these criteria:

 (b) The unit is designed and operated in a fashion that assures that wastes will not actually come in contact with these openings.

-(3) Incompatible hazardous wastes or treatment reagents must not be placed in the unit or its secondary containment system if they could cause the unit or secondary containment system to leak, corrode, or otherwise fail.
+(3) Incompatible hazardous wastes or treatment reagents shall not be placed in the unit or the unit's secondary containment system if the incompatible hazardous wastes or treatment reagents could cause the unit or secondary containment system to leak, corrode, or otherwise fail.

-(B) For a containment building used to manage hazardous wastes containing free liquids or treated with free liquids (the presence of which is determined by the paint filter test, a visual examination, or other appropriate means), the owner or operator must include:
+(B) For a containment building used to manage hazardous wastes containing free liquids or treated with free liquids (the presence of which is determined by the paint filter test, a visual examination, or other appropriate means), the owner or operator shall include all of the following:

 (1) A primary barrier designed and constructed of materials to prevent the migration of hazardous constituents into the barrier (e.g. a geomembrane covered by a concrete wear surface).